 - Employment: Integrating migrants and their families into education systems can help manage the global demand and supply for labour migration by improving matching of skills, ensuring that migrants have the needed skills and competencies to contribute to their communities of destination and origin.
 Supporting the employment of migrant workers in education systems - such as through teacher mobility programmes – can strengthen education systems both in communities of origin and destination.
 (In line with SDGs 5, 8 and 10)

 - Health: Mainstreaming migration into education can positively affect the future health outcomes of migrant students and their families.
-Through education systems, migrant learners discover how to access and navigate the health services of their host country, which may improve their access to services such as sexual and reproductive health, mental health, and other public health services (In line with SDG 3, 5 and 10)
+Through education systems, migrant learners discover how to access and navigate the health services of their host country, which may improve their access to services such as sexual and reproductive health, mental health, and other public health services.
+That being said, in 2020 a quarter of primary schools worldwide do not have basic services such as drinking water, basic sanitation facilities, or electricity.
+(In line with SDG 3, 5 and 10)

 - Private sector development and trade: The private sector is the largest employer of migrant workers, determining labour market gaps and demand for specific skills and industries.
 Strong education systems can ensure migrants are best suited to meet these private sector needs.
 The private sector can also support technological advances in alternative learning pathways such as distance or home-based learning which can overcome spatial separation in order to minimize disruptions to education (In line with SDGs 8, 9 and 10)